-I offer this free service because, as you can tell, I run a web marketing firm that specializes in helping businesses get more traffic and generate more leads.
+I offer this free service because, as you can tell, I run a web more traffic and convert more leads.
 And there's a good possibility that I'll uncover issues with your website that prevent it from generating a consistent flow of leads for you.
 So if you find value in the help I provide you might want me to work with you one-on-one to dramatically improve your results.